top of page

 Real Estate & Prop 19 Tax Advantages

-Real estate is a valuable component of retirement plans, offering both income and tax efficiency.
+Real estate is a valuable component of retirement income plans, offering both income and tax efficiency.
 Proposition 19 enables homeowners over 55 to transfer their property tax base when moving within California, reducing long-term costs.
-Properly structured real estate holdings can generate rental income, lower property taxes, and strengthen retirement cash flow while maintaining flexibility in future housing and investment decisions.
+Properly structured real estate holdings can generate rental income, lower property taxes, and strengthen retirement income cash flow while maintaining flexibility in future housing and investment decisions.

 New Project (1).webp